annie-nicholas/data550-final-project/README.md

 # How to run code and generate report

-Within the Makefile:
+##Without Docker

-1. Generate descriptive statistics by running "make Output/Table1.rds" in terminal
+Generate descriptive statistics by running "make Output/Table1.rds" in terminal

-2. Run regression and create the regression table and graph by running "make Output/Table_reg.rds Output/Reg_plot.png" in terminal
+Run regression and create the regression table and graph by running "make Output/Table_reg.rds Output/Reg_plot.png" in terminal

-3. Compile report by running "make" in terminal
+Compile report by running "make" in terminal

+##With Docker

+To build image, run "make project_image" in terminal

+To run container, run "make Report/Report.html" in terminal